 In February 2016, the FASB issued ASU 2016-02, Leases, which increases transparency and comparability among organizations by requiring lessees to recognize assets and liabilities on the balance sheet for the rights and obligations created by leases and disclosing key information about leasing arrangements.
 This guidance is effective for interim and annual periods beginning on or after December 15, 2018.
-The Company is currently evaluating the impact of the standard on its Consolidated Financial Statements.
+The Company has operating leases at all of its retail stores; therefore, the adoption of this standard will result in a material increase of assets and liabilities on the Company's Consolidated Balance Sheets.
+The Company is continuing to evaluate the impact on its consolidated results of operations and cash flows.